-Feis tutors deliver traditional music and singing tuition, but the younger children also learn the makings of music through the Kodały method.
-Children will have the opportunity of perform in front of a wider audience during assemblies and/or concerts and compete in the annual local Mod.
+Feis tutors deliver traditional music and singing tuition, but the children also learn the makings of music through the Kodały method.
+Children will have the opportunity of perform in front of a wider audience during assemblies and/or concerts.

 Technologies: